nvmwill/nexmo-developer/_documentation/en/video/guides/amazon-s3-encryption.md

 A response with a 400 status code indicates that you have included invalid JSON data or that you did not specify the upload target.

-A response with a 403 status code indicates you passed in an invalid Vonage Video API key or API secret.
+A response with a 403 status code indicates you passed in an invalid Vonage Video App ID or API secret.

 ## Example